Restoring Life-Giving Water to Chiwaukee Prairie

 Groundwater Is Vital to Diversity

-“A consistent flow of groundwater is a key ingredient to the diversity of life at Chiwaukee Prairie,” says Nick Miller, TNC science director in Wisconsin.
+“A consistent flow of groundwater is a key ingredient to the diversity of life at Chiwaukee Prairie,” says Nick Miller, TNC Global Durable Freshwater Protection Scientist.
 “The water feeds the fens and wet prairies, providing the moisture and nutrients like calcium that enable rare plants like grass-of-Parnassus and lesser fringed gentian to survive.”

 A 2004 Southeast Wisconsin Regional Planning Commission report alerted TNC to the fact that the land west of the State Natural Area serves as a critical groundwater replenishment area.
 When rain falls on the dry, sandy portions of the land, it infiltrates through the soil into the water table below and eventually flows east to the prairie.
 At some places in the prairie, this groundwater comes to the surface, bathing plants and walking shoes alike.